-- Reduce vertical input image size to: This setting is the vertical size a scanned image (badge) is scaled to in order to detect the badge.
-Scaling down the image reduces CPU usage. - If your badges are very small, we do not recommend using this setting. - Minimum searched badge size: This setting defines the minimum badge size that can be detected.
-Lowering the number enables SAFR to detect very small badges (down to 15x15 pixels), but it also increases CPU usage.
-Increasing this setting reduces CPU usage but requires larger badges for successful detection. - Minimum required badge size: Use this setting to require a minimum badge size in pixels.
-Any badge smaller than the number entered here in either height or width is ignored.
-This is mainly used when badge detection is limited to large badges, which indicates badges are close to the camera.
-If set too small, SAFR could create many detection events for badges that are far from the camera and would not be considered of interest. - Consecutive confirmations required: This setting adds consecutive confirmations to the SAFR detection to create more reliable detections.
+• Reduce vertical input image size to: Represents the vertical size a scanned image (badge) is scaled to in order to detect the badge.
+Scaling down the image reduces CPU usage.

+If your badges are very small, we do not recommend using this setting.

+- Minimum searched badge size: Defines the minimum badge size that can be detected.
+Lowering this value enables SAFR to detect very small badges (down to 15x15 pixels) at the cost of increasing the CPU usage.
+Conversely, increasing this value reduces CPU usage but requires larger badges for successful detection. - Minimum required badge size: Use this setting to require a minimum badge size in pixels.
+Any badge smaller than this value in either height or width is ignored.
+This setting is mainly used when badge detection is only expected to occur when the badges are close to the camera.
+(When cameras are close to the camera, the badge sizes are guaranteed to be larger.)
+If this value is set too small, SAFR could create many detection events for badges that are far from the camera and therefore not of interest. - Consecutive confirmations required: This setting adds consecutive confirmations to the SAFR detection to create more reliable detections.
 Increase this setting for more reliable but slower badge detection.
-Decrease it for faster but slightly less reliable detection. - Detection service: The different possible values for this setting represent different detection methods.
+Decrease it for faster but slightly less reliable detection. - Detection service: Specifies which badge detection method will be used.
 Depending on the capabilities of your cameras, lighting conditions, and other variables, certain options may work better with your environment than others.

-You can choose from the following options: - o apriltags: Basic badge detection. - rhinotagsLite: The fastest badge detector, but it has a lower tolerance for motion blur.
-It requires cameras with a fast shutter speed. - o rhinotagsTeam: Faster badge detector, but it has little resilience to motion blur. - o rhinotagsFlex: Fast badge detector with moderate resilience to motion blur. - rhinotagsFull: Badge detector with robust handling under various conditions and a strong resilience to motion blur. rhinotagsFull is the recommended option.
+You can choose from the following options:

+- apriltags: Basic badge detection. - rhinotagsLite: The fastest badge detector, but it has a lower tolerance for motion blur.
+It requires cameras with a fast shutter speed. - rhinotagsTeam: Faster badge detector, but it has little resilience to motion blur. - rhinotagsFlex: Fast badge detector with moderate resilience to motion blur. - rhinotagsFull: Badge detector with robust handling under various conditions and a strong resilience to motion blur.

+rhinotagsFull is the recommended option.